essif-lab/framework/docs/terms/verified-data.md

 type: concept
 typeid: verified-data
 stage: draft
-hoverText: "Verified Data: data of which some Party has established that it is a truthful representation of what its Author intended it to mean when the data was last created/updated."
+hoverText: "Verified Data: data of which some Party has determined that it is a truthful representation (within the context of that Party) of what the Party that created/authored that data intended it to mean."
-glossaryText: "data of which some %%party^party%% has established that it is a truthful representation of what its %%author^author%% intended it to mean when the data was last created/updated."
+glossaryText: "data of which some %%party^party%% has determined that it is a truthful representation (within the context of that %%party^party%%) of what the %%party^party%% that created/authored that data intended it to mean."
 ---

 :::info Editor's note
-TNO (or others) to provide the content of this file.
+This term is self-explanatory and hence needs no further description.
 :::